 Access points for deliveries

 To run a venue or festival efficiently, you should have enough space to ensure smooth deliveries.
-At the same time, the higher the number of access points, the higher the risk that you also get unwanted visitors; it helps if gates are centrally controlled and closely monitored.
+At the same time, the higher the number of access points, the higher the risk that you also get unwanted visitors; when considering gates and gate automation it helps if gates are centrally controlled and closely monitored.

 There may be multiple roads providing access to your site, and you should know these like the back of your hand.
 There are two main things to keep in mind here; any shelters or corners that might provide a hiding place en route to the venue, and the threat of vehicle attacks – where would those vehicles be approaching from and what would be vulnerable in the event of a collision?